 - Investors must have the entire bid amount in their trading account to qualify for bidding.
 For example: Ram’s order value is Rs 2 Lakhs.
 So, while placing the order, Ram must have Rs 2 Lakhs in his trading account.

 - You can apply for an offer for sale through multiple brokers.
 But if the overall bid value crosses Rs 2 Lakhs, then you cannot bid as a retail investor.

-- OFS orders can be placed only between 9.15 am to 3.00 pm.
+- Offer for sale orders can be placed only between 9.15 am to 3.00 pm.
 No OFS order can be placed or modified post 3 pm.

-- While applying for an OFS, you can place only limit orders.
-Market orders are disqualified.
+- While applying for an offer for sale, you can place only limit orders.
+Market orders are not allowed.

-- Promoters cannot sell more than 25% of the OFS size to a single bidder except to mutual funds.
+- Promoters cannot sell more than 25% of the offer for sale size to a single bidder except for mutual funds.

-- OFS is also supported by Application Supported by Blocked Amount (ASBA).
-The unutilised amount is credited back to investors in T+1 days.
-So, if you apply for OFS on Monday, the unutilised amount will be refunded to your trading account on Tuesday.
+- Offer for sale is also supported by Application Supported by Blocked Amount (ASBA).
+The unutilised amount is credited back to investors in T+1 day.
+So, if you apply for an offer for sale on Monday, then the unutilised amount will be refunded to your trading account on Tuesday.